pydio/pydio-doc-admin-guide/3_connecting_your_users/2_sso.md

 ### What does it mean in Pydio Cells Enterprise Distribution?

-On top of that, Cells ED can integrate with multiple [External Identity Providers](./ed-using-sso-external-identity-provider).
+On top of that, Cells  can integrate with multiple [External Identity Providers](./ed-using-sso-external-identity-provider).
 It automatically creates access for users from third-party services (commercial or on-premise) and understands multiple protocols (*OIDC*, *SAML2.0*, ...).

-Furthermore, Cells ED provides a simple way to connect one or many external [LDAP or Active Directory](./ed-binding-ldap) servers.
+Furthermore, Cells  provides a simple way to connect one or many external [LDAP or Active Directory](./ed-binding-ldap) servers.

 [:summary]